avijeetd/neo4j/README.md

 ![Capture2](https://github.com/avijeetd/neo4j/assets/3703774/136221f9-17c7-4430-92c8-1a78520e0a85)

-For the relationships created the CSV Files using SQL Workbench by creating Views based on Customer, Purchases and Transfer Tables.
+For the relationships created the CSV Files using SQL Workbench by creating Views based on foreign Keys in Customer, Purchases and Transfer Tables.

 Create view customer_purchases as select a.cif, a.cardnumber, b.transactionid from ad_customers a, ad_purchases b